Bye-election

 A bye-election is an election to elect a new member of the Dáil (TD) by filling a vacant (free) seat in a Dáil constituency between planned elections.
 This is different to a general election where multiple seats are filled across all Dáil constituencies.

-If an elected member of the Dáil (TD) dies, resigns or retires, their seat must be filled within six months.
+If an elected member of the Dáil (TD) dies, resigns or retires, the election to fill their seat must be called within six months.
 This can be done by means of a bye-election in the constituency where the vacancy occurs, or it can also be filled if a general election is called within the six-month period.

 When a TD dies or resigns, the Dáil passes a resolution directing the returning officer of the TD’s constituency to hold an election to fill the vacancy.
 The Dáil issues a writ (a legal order) to the returning officer to hold an election.
 Under electoral law the writ must be issued to the returning officer within six months of the death, resignation or retirement of the TD.